-Theme II aims to develop models based on the trade-offs established in Theme I (Fig 4).
-At the core of the models are the processes representing the fundamental vital rates: growth (through encounter, metabolism etc.), reproduction, and survival.
-What makes the model "trait-based" is the dependence of the vital rates upon the set of traits φ that describe individuals.
+At the core of the models are the processes representing the fundamental vital rates: growth (through encounter, metabolism etc.), reproduction, and survival (Fig 4).
+What makes a model "trait-based" is the dependence of the vital rates upon the set of traits φ that describe individuals.
 How each vital rate depends on a trait embodies the trade-off for that trait.
-From the vital rates the fitness can be calculated using standard techniques, as described in the 5-year report, and in our publications, (Andersen et al. 2015a) for unstructured models and (Andersen et al. 2016) for structured models.
+From the vital rates the fitness can be calculated using standard techniques, as described in the 5-year report, and in our publications, (Andersen et al. 2015b) for unstructured models and (Andersen et al. 2016a) for structured models.